-As the reliability of next-generation connectivity increases, customer expectations around service levels will also.
+As the reliability of next-generation connectivity increases, customer expectations around service levels will rise.
 We’re often asked to help in shape customer contracts to create a balance between limitations and protections for the supplier, and assurances on quality, reliability and security for the customer.

 Next-generation connectivity will enable processes and decisions to be driven by real-time data.
 It’s important, then, that you have a legal partner who understands the legal issues around data flows and processing, and who can advise on the constraints around collecting and processing particular categories of data.